stwomack/FailingIsLearning/README.md

 # FailingIsLearning

-I already said it
+Failure leades to fear
+Fear leads to suffering
+Suffering leads to the dark side

-Failure is a learning opportunity.
+Failure leads to learning
+Learning leads to options
+Options lead to success

-Seriously, Failure is the greatest learning opportunity we can possibly exploit.
+Failure is the greatest learning opportunity we can possibly exploit.

-Nobody should fail on purpose; that's stupid and doesn't make sense
+Nobody should fail on purpose; that's stupid and doesn't make sense.

-But when we fail, we have an opportunity to learn
+But when we fail, we have an opportunity to learn.

-Learn like crazy
+Learn like crazy.

-When we bury failure in lies and jedi mind tricks, we'll repeat them, because we didn't take the opportunity to learn from them
+When we bury failure in lies and jedi mind tricks, we'll repeat them, because we didn't take the opportunity to learn from them.